sbirch/TUSK/README.md

 To download a lexicon: `make get-lexicon`

+(This is built from the [Activity Lexicon for 2003-2012](http://www.bls.gov/tus/lexiconnoex0312.pdf).)

 To build it yourself: `make lexicon`

 **Note:** The activity lexicon is extracted programmatically and could contain